alanajane/project-gander/README.md

-# Gander
+# shoal

 This is my first full-stack CRUD (Create, Read, Update and Delete) app.
 It follows RESTful conventions and adheres to the MVC file structure (Models, Views, Controllers).

-Gander is ...
+Shoal is ...

 [Link to follow once deployed](TBC)